ruppinlab/DECODEM/README.md

 ## Reproducing the results
 All the main results presented in the above manuscript can be reproduced by using the codes in [analysis/machine_learning](analysis/machine_learning/).
 This assumes that the bulk expression data has already been deconvolved and put inside [data](data/), which can be achieved by using the scripts in [analysis/deconvolution](analysis/deconvolution/).

+### Data preprocessing
+All the datasets should be deposited in [data](data/) using the structure outlined.
+To preprocess data into the desired formats, use the scripts in [analysis/preprocessing](analysis/preprocessing/).
+Examples of the processed datasets are provided in: [data/TransNEO](data/TransNEO/) and [data/BrighTNess](data/BrighTNess/).

 ### DECODEM
 - To perform the cross-validation analysis using the TransNEO cohort, use the script: `model_transneo_cv_v1.py`
 - To train the cell-type-specific / multi-cell-ensemble predictors using TransNEO and validate on the ARTemis + PBCP cohort, use the script: `predict_sammut_validation_v2.py`